Gonorrhoea

 Management of partners

-All sexual partners of patients with gonorrhoea need to be traced, investigated and treated.
+All sexual partners of patients with gonorrhoea need to be contact traced, investigated and treated.

-It is the responsibility of all health care providers, including doctors, to begin tracing sexual partners so that they can be assessed and treated.
-Partners should be advised no sexual contact for 7 days after completion of treatment and to avoid sexual contact with any other partners from the last 6 months until 7 days after they have been tested and treated
+It is the responsibility of all health care providers, including doctors, to begin contact tracing sexual partners so that they can be assessed and treated.
+Partners should be advised no sexual contact for 7 days after completion of treatment and to avoid sexual contact with any other partners from the last 2 months until 7 days after they have been tested and treated.

 This involves counselling to ensure that the patient understands the implications of infection transmission.
-Managing sexual partners may require referral to another practitioner or follow up by a public health unit.
+Managing sexual partners may require referral to another practitioner or follow up by a PHU.

 Contact tracing for gonorrhoea is a high priority.
 Untreated infections can lead to PID, epididymitis, disseminated infection, or neonatal conjunctivitis.